huynguy-db/arcion-docs/content/docs/source-setup/Oracle/setup-guide.md

 ---
+weight: 1
-pageTitle: Oracle Source connector
+pageTitle: Oracle Source Setup Guide
-title: Oracle
+title: "Setup guide"
-description: "Set up Oracle as Source for your data pipelines using Arcion Oracle connector, supporting Oracle redo log, Data Pump Export utility, and more."
-weight: 2
-bookHidden: false
+description: "Set up Oracle as Source.
+We discuss Oracle User, CDC, necessary permissions, filters, connection and Extractor details for snapshot and realtime replication."
 ---

-# Source Oracle
+# Oracle Source Setup Guide
+Follow the instructions below to set up a replication pipeline from your Oracle database to your destination using Arcion's Oracle connector.

+{{< hint "warning" >}}
-**The first five steps (I-V) are to prepare the Oracle Database for replication and must be executed in an Oracle client.
-The remaining steps (VI-VIII) are to configure Replicant.**
+**Important:** The first five steps (I-V) describe how to prepare the Oracle Database for replication.
+You must execute these steps in an Oracle client.
+The remaining steps (VI-VIII) allow you to configure Replicant.
+{{< /hint >}}

 ## I. Obtain the JDBC Driver for Oracle